On the Smoothed Complexity of Combinatorial Local Search: Smoothed Analysis of Local Search

 many steps (in expectation). \end{theorem}

 For the proof of~\cref{thm:single-step-bound} we will need the following technical lemmas.
 Their proofs can be found in~\cref{sec:proof-lemmas-appendix}.
 We would like to highlight the fact that the structural quantities $(\lambda, \beta, \mu)$ appear as the expression $\mu^\beta \lambda$ in the statement of the theorem and are the deciding quantities for the running time complexity of the problem, as evidenced in the applications further below.
 As the choice of the covering is not unique (and often even allows for more than just one \emph{natural} choice), this exact expression helps to explain the quantitative interaction between the properties of the covering.
+Finally, we believe it is interesting to note here that the \emph{specific} proof of~\cref{thm:single-step-bound} that we provide below, imposes a \emph{tight} dependence on the $\mu^{\beta}$ parameter on the theorem's bound, due to the union-bound technique we deploy.
+In other words, in order to improve the dependence on $\beta$ in the exponent (even asymptotically), a different proof technique would be required.